-Some children may require additional support that is beyond the means of the school and this may necessitate an application, again with parental consent and involvement, to the local authority for a statutory assessment of needs.
-This request can only be made once the school is satisfied it has done all it reasonably can to meet these needs.
+Some children may require support that is beyond the means of the school and this may necessitate an application, again with parental consent and involvement, to the local authority for a statutory assessment of needs.
+This request can only be made once the school is satisfied it has done all it reasonably can to meet needs.
 This process, from the date of request, and if accepted, takes 20 weeks.
 This assessment is undertaken by the local authority.
 Once this assessment is complete, the local authority may decide to issue an Education and Healthcare Plan (EHCP).

 If an EHCP is issued, the school have a responsibility to use its best endeavours to work towards the outcomes outlined within.
-This plan may provide the school with additional funding to help meet the child's needs.
+This plan may provide the school with additional resources, including funding, to help meet the child's needs.
 The school will allocate this funding to ensure the child's needs are met.
 Specialist equipment, including I.T may be funded through this, or the pupil may require the additional support of a teaching assistant or specialist teacher.
 The school may also need to fund and work with external partners such as Speech & Language Therapy, Occupational Health and the Educational Psychology Service.

 We set targets and outcomes in January and June, as we do for children on SEN Support and again, these are continually evaluated and reviewed through assessment for learning.
 Every year, children with EHCPs have an annual review of their plan.
-The SENCO leads this process, gathering information from all professionals who are involved.
+The SENCO leads this process, gathering information from all professionals who are involved, as well as the pupil's family.
 We meet formally, to discuss the child's progress against outcomes.
 The paperwork is returned to the local authority.
 As with SEN Support, parent involvement is vital.
 This process works best when parents are fully involved.
 Please see the parent partnership section for more information.

 If the school is able to continue to meet the child's needs, the pupil will remain in class and receive additional support as the plan outlines.
-If, despite the best endeavours of the school, the child's needs cannot be met, then specialist provision may be offered.
+If, despite the best endeavours of the school, the child's needs cannot be met, then specialist provision may be suggested.
 This will be in line with parent wishes.
-Parents and carers can bring their concerns about their child to the class teacher or SENCO at any time in the school year.

-Our Provision
+Our Ethos

-Provision for children with special educational needs and/or disabilities is led by a strong focus on inclusion for all pupils.
+Provision for children with special educational needs and/or disabilities is led by our ethos of 'education for all'.
+We are guided by principles that encompass inclusivity and diversity.
 This means we do our best to provide a whole-school experience for all pupils.
 As a mainstream school, we make reasonable adjustments to our curriculum and environment to ensure that all pupils access a full, broad, balanced and aspirational curriculum.
 All teaching staff have responsibility for the teaching and learning of children with SEND.